ovgu-ailab/aicp/pages/art-installation.md

 In this section, we discuss the technical details of the finetuning of stable diffusion.
 To begin with, we showcase the workflow used to generate the results.
 Then we mention some experiments we conducted that didn't make it into the exhibition.
+We mostly followed the dreambooth tutorial on [huggingface](https://huggingface.co/docs/diffusers/training/dreambooth).

 ### Finetuning stable diffusion

  With the following script, one can finetune stable diffusion (the model `MODEL_NAME`) with the images in `INSTANCE_DIR`.
 The prompt associated to these images is `--instance-promt` and should be a unique identifier.
-We use the hyperparameters from https://huggingface.co/docs/diffusers/training/dreambooth.
+We use the hyperparameters from [huggingface](https://huggingface.co/docs/diffusers/training/dreambooth).
 The script can be found in [01_pretrain.sh](./pixelpeople/src/01_pretrain.sh).

 ```